Angryrou/UDAO2022/docs/overview/code-dev-overview.md

        ...
    ```

-2. Integrate our existing MOO toy examples (including the model from TPCH) in the designed module
+2. Integrate our existing MOO toy examples (including the optimization problem from TPCH dataset and model)